JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 | *wszRightChar* | The right character. |

 ```
-FUNCTION AfxStrWrap (BYREF wszMainStr AS CONST WSTRING, BYREF wszChar AS CONST WSTRING) AS CWSTR
+FUNCTION AfxStrWrap (BYREF wszMainStr AS CONST WSTRING, BYREF wszChar AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |